shehzadahmedqureshi/portfolio/README.md

 ## Web Development Projects:

-I have developed more than 100 web projects including both front-end and back-end projects.
-Some of those are mentioned here.
+Overall, I have developed more than 100 web projects, and some of those are mentioned here.

-**Note:** Some of these web projects are linking to an archive version of the website (My Work) because the client recently changed the website and that recent work is not mine.
+**Note:** Some of the following web projects are linking to an archive version of the website (My Work) because the client recently changed the website and that recent work is not mine.

 1. [Mighty Host Website](http://mightyhost.com.au/): Converted all provided PSD files to HTML and CSS, creating cross-browser compatible web pages.
 Deployed the website on the client's host.
 2. [Fish Recruiting Website](http://fishrecruiting.com.au/): Converted PSD files to HTML and CSS for cross-browser compatible web pages.
 Applied JQuery for animations and deployed the website on the client's host.